humanwhocodes/tweet/README.md

 If successful, the CLI will output the response from Twitter.

+### Setting Twitter API version

+By default, Tweet uses v2 of the Twitter API.
+If you'd like to use v1.1 of the Twitter API instead, set the `TWITTER_API_VERSION` environment variable to `v1`.

 ### Testing with dotenv

 If you'd like to test with [`dotenv`](https://npmjs.com/package/dotenv), define an additional environment variable `TWEET_DOTENV=1` before executing the CLI.
 This will cause a local `.env` file to be read before executing.